-Q: Besides an annual cleaning and exam, what can I do to keep up with my pet’s dental health at home?
+In addition to an annual cleaning and exam, how can I keep my pet’s teeth healthy at home?

-Q: What are some dental problems my pet may suffer from?
+What dental problems may my pet suffer from?